The Life and Death of Tyke

 In 1993, 'an elephant named Tyke ripped through the front doors of the Jaffa Mosque during a performance and ran out of control for an hour in Altoona, Pa.
 An estimated 4,500 schoolchildren had to evacuate the building, and the rampage caused more than $14,000 in damage'.

-Just over a year passes by which time Tyke's behaviour has become more frantic and the reader will have to decide why this should have happened.
+20 August 1993 Just over a year passes by which time Tyke's behaviour has become more frantic and the reader will have to decide why this happened.

-After being confined on a ship for four days, Tyke arrived in Honolulu.
+After being confined on a ship for four days, Tyke arrived in Honolulu (She was shipped over 2000 miles - the shortest distance, as a bird flies, between California and Honolulu is 4,082 km/2,536 miles).
 On the fourth and last day there, she killed her trainer who was found to have had alcohol and cocaine in his system and was known to be a 'punishment type'.
 He had been dismissed from a Denver Zoo job after colleagues accused him of abusing elephants.
-Tyke escaped and was shot 87 times and then dumped in the landfill.
+Tyke escaped but slowly died after being shot 87 times: Hawaii then showed its contempt for this animal by dumping her body in ther landfill, along with the garbage.

 'Tyke suffered a slow and painful death after being hit by a barrage of bullets fired by police officers', CNN